FreeOpcUa/opcua-client-gui/README.md

 What works:
 * Connecting and disconnecting
 * showing attributes and references
-* catch and display some errors
+* subscribing to variable

 TODO (listed after priority):
-* catch and display all errors in UI
+* remember connections and show connection history
+* detect lost connection and automatically reconnect
 * more human friendly attributes and refs display
-* subscribing to variable
 * subscribing to events
-* remember connections and show history
 * make available on pip
-* login with user (need UI change)
-* improve UI
 * installer for windows

 NOT PLANNED: